Smileynator/blender-mdb-addon/README.md

 Try keeping editing of the materials to a minimal, mostly they are for setting up textures as well as default variables the game uses, the rest is purely there to ensure blender renders it somewhat properly as a preview.

 Custom Properties you should know about:
-- Bones have 'unknown_ints[0]' that might be related to groupings. the value 3 seems to be assigned to all bones that actually need to hold meshes that have weight painting.
+- Bones preserve `participation_metadata`, signed `semantic_role`, and
+  `normalized_bone_flag` custom properties.
+The exact authoring meaning of the first and runtime consumer of the last remain unconfirmed.
+- Bone `bounds_half_size` and `bounds_center` custom properties contain the two bounding float4s.
+Export recomputes them from the edited geometry.
 - Materials retain MDB identity and material-table metadata in addition to the following render properties.
-  - Render Priority is literal ordering.
-If 2 transparent objects exist, and one has higher render priority, it will show up in the front.
+  - `draw_priority` is literal ordering within render-queue class 2.
+A higher value is submitted later.
-  - Render Layer is normally 0 for opaque objects, and 2 on transparent and UI elements.
+  - `render_queue_class` is normally 0, while class 2 is used by transparent
-  - Render Type is almost always 3, but seems to be set to 2 for objects which "update" their texture, like fill bars, or the shield bearer's shield.
+    and UI elements.
+  - `render_participation_flags` is normally 3.
+Bit 0 enables shadow casting;
+    value 2 is observed on transparent UI and barrier materials.

 # CANM Notes
 CANM import detects EDF5 (`512`) and EDF6 (`768`) automatically.
 Export provides separate EDF5 and EDF6 entries.
 EDF6 rotation channels use absolute quaternions and their keyframe block is written with 16-byte alignment.